sirvantis/docker-nextcloud-mariadb-onlyoffice/README.md

 3. Now launch the browser and enter the webserver address.
 The Nextcloud wizard webpage will be opened.
 Enter all the necessary data to complete the wizard.

-4. Go to the project folder and run the `set_configuration.sh` script:
+4. Go to the project folder and run this commands:

     **Please note**: the action must be performed with **root** rights.

     ```
+    chmod +x set_configuration.sh
     bash set_configuration.sh
     ```
 5. (Optional) You can check state of your ONLYOFFICE server by this command: